DessimozLab/FastOMA/README.md

 # How to run FastOMA
-In summary, you need to 1) install FastOMA and its prerequisites (below), and  2) put the input files in the folder `in_folder` and 3) run FastOMA using the nextflow recipe `FastOMA_light.nf`.
+In summary, you need to 1) install FastOMA and its prerequisites (below), and  2) put the input files in the folder `in_folder` and 3) run FastOMA using the nextflow recipe `FastOMA.nf`.
 ```
-nextflow run FastOMA_light.nf -profile docker --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
+nextflow run FastOMA.nf -profile docker --input_folder /path/to/in_folder   --output_folder /path/to/out_folder
 ```
-The script `FastOMA_light.nf` is tailored for a few species.
+The script `FastOMA.nf` is tailored for a few species.
 To run FastOMA with hundreds of species, please use `FastOMA.nf`.

 ## More details on how to run
 We provide for every commit of the repository a docker image for FastOMA on dockerhub.
 You can specify the container as